UnclassedPenguin/bales/README.md

 ## To-do:
+  - when you mess up the -day flag, it still says something about month
   - Add "-today" to list only for the current day
   - change -dateoton and -datentoo to -asc and -dec
   - Possibly add Notes column?